look-another-one/reminder-to-look-at-you/README.md

 Scope:
-This is Linux First but maybe after a stable release we work in windows and mac version.
+This is Linux First but maybe after a stable release we work in **Windows**( Beta testing for windows published. refer to the installation guider.) and **Mac** version.

 > [!WARNING]
 > This Project is currently in beta state